Frequently Asked Questions

 Q. What is the budget of the Presbytery?

-A. The NCP Budget is put together in the spring, and brought to the September meeting of the Presbytery.
+A. The NCP Budget is put together in the spring and brought to the November meeting of the Presbytery.
 The budget is broken down into Operating and Mission Budgets.
 The funds for the Operating Budget come from Per Capita.
 Funds for the Mission budget come to NCP either through Shared Mission Support (Unified Giving) or Directed Mission Support.
 You can find this year’s budget by clicking HERE.
 (You must have member access)

 Q. Where do I send my funds for NCP or General Assembly?